PSGitHubUser1/Windows-Essentials-Apps-Installer/README.md

  * ShareX
  * GitHub Desktop
  * GIMP

+ > ### * Uninstaller is available which will uninstall apps which are included in this .cmd file.

 # Made by me [@PSGitHubUser1](https://github.com/PSGitHubUser1)
 #### This should not be distributed or published after modifications.